 Sit on top

-Sit on top kayaks don’t have a cockpit-like the sit-inside kayaks do, so your lower body isn’t covered.
-You literally sit on top of the kayak.
-These kayaks are good for fishing or getting back on if you happen to fall overboard.
+Sit-on-top kayaks don’t have a cockpit like sit-inside kayaks, so your lower body isn’t covered.
+You sit on top of the kayak.
+These kayaks are good for fishing or getting back on if you fall overboard.

 - Lots of deck space and storage

 - Easier to get back on if you go for a swim or fall overboard